How to Run a Website Speed Test + 19 Top Tools to Check Performance

-Testing a website using GTmetrix is free.
+Using GTmetrix to test the website speed is free.
 However, there are premium plans that offer additional test server locations, mobile device testing, and white-label report.

 Pingdom is a website performance monitoring platform that offers a free website speed test.
 Users get access to important metrics like page load time, page size, and performance grade.

 In addition, the test result provides suggestions for page improvement and a content size breakdown.

 Pingdom offers premium services, such as uptime monitor, page speed test, as well as transaction and visitor insights.
 It will also notify clients if any downtime occurs.
 Prices start at $10/month.

 WebPageTest is a free tool that enables you to test website from multiple locations and use several browsers, including desktop, mobile, and tablet.

 One of its key features is multiple-run testing.
 It’s capable of conducting up to nine runs of testing and, by the end of all sessions, it provides webpage speed checker, waterfall charts for each run, and improvement suggestions.